acquia/blt/template/readme/dev-workflow.md

 ## Continuous Integration

 After a Pull Request has been submitted or merged, our continuous integration solution will automatically build a site artifact, install an ephemeral instance of Drupal, and execute tests against it.
-For more information on the build process, please see the [build directory](../build/README.md).
+For more information on the build process, please see the [Continuous Integration documentation](ci.md).

 ## Deployment on Cloud